sallamander/web-scrapers/README.md

 breaks the scraper, users will have to refactor the scraper to account for that.

+As a last quick note - all of these are built using Python 2.
+That might be worth nothing given the current state of the libraries available in Python 2 and 3 for interacting with the web.

 Feel free to reach out to sean.sall@galvanize.com if you have any questions, comments, etc. Happy scraping!